AmirArani/ShellScriptSamples/README.md

 **1 AVERAGE CALCULATOR:**

-This bash Script get some numbers as argumans and then return their average
+This bash Script get some numbers as arguments and then return their average.

 **2 DIRECTORY EXPLORER:**